 One idea that came to me is that we could get the audience engaged before the session even begins.
 This is where, dear reader, I need some help from you today.
 Continue reading

-After speaking with Alex Moore at the Association for Talent Development, we were also given an opportunity to share a brief write-up of the project, which was published in this month’s TD magazine.
+After speaking with Alex Moore at the Association for Talent Development, we were also given an opportunity to share about adding gamification in new hire orientation, which was published in TD magazine.
+Continue reading

 “Hey!
 How’s your day going?”